sh4faq/Full-Stack-PERN-App/README.md

 If I had more time, I would add:
 - User authentication so different users can have their own merchants
-- Sorting options for the table columns
 - Pagination for when there are many merchants
+- Data visualization with charts showing merchants by country
-- Export to CSV functionality
+- Batch import from CSV files

 ## Author